viktoriakonya/CEU-DE1/Term1/Readme.md

         * Which campaign was the main source of the traffic in 2014 and in 2015?
         * Was socialbook a successfull campiagn in terms of the proportion of the bounced sessions (proportion of sessions where the user wisited only one website page)?
     * Let's create a weekly updated data mart that we can use to track paid website traffic.
-    	* To which campaign should allocate more resources based on the past 3 weeks' traffic information?
+    	* To which campaign should  the company allocate more resources based on the past 3 weeks' traffic information?
 Shall we differentiate based on the device type?
         * Which campaign has the highest session to order conversion rate in the last examined week?
     * Let's create a view showing the traffic by landing pages in 2014 and 2015.
         * Which were the top landing pages in 2014 and 2015?